 Infections are very common in the setting of long-term care facilities and represent a major cause of death among nursing home residents.
-Due to increased hospital admission costs and a rise in ICU hospital admissions, nursing homes and assisted living facilities are housing sicker and more disease susceptible patients.
-As a result, the frequency of infection in long term care residents is on the rise.
+Due to increased hospital admission costs and a rise in ICU hospital admissions, Philadelphia nursing homes and assisted living facilities are housing sicker and more disease susceptible patients.
+As a result, the frequency of infection in long-term care residents is on the rise.

 Because older individuals often have weakened immune systems, infections that wouldn’t necessarily cause a big problem in the general population can cause serious illness in an elderly person.
 Accordingly, facilities must always be ready to deliver high−quality medical care to their residents.